Rupprecht Gerngroß

-Biography
+Early life and education

-Rupprecht Gerngroß was born in Shanghai in 1915, to German parents who both originated from Munich.
-He returned with his family to Germany after the First World War and was educated in Munich.
+Rupprecht Gerngroß was born in Shanghai in 1915, to German parents originally from Munich.
+He returned with his family to Germany after World War I and was educated in Munich, Germany.

+Career

-He served as a volunteer in the Wehrmacht during the Second World War, was promoted to officer and was wounded.
-Recovering in a hospital in Poland, he witnessed the execution of a group of Jewish people, an event which turned his opinion against the Nazis.
+He served as a volunteer in the Wehrmacht during World War II and was promoted to officer and was wounded.
+Recovering in a hospital in Poland, he witnessed the execution of a group of Jews, an event which turned his opinion against the Nazis.

 Upon his return, he was put in charge of an interpreter company in the Bavarian capital.
 Within this unit he found a group of people who were unconvinced of the Nazi ideals and ideas and he managed to arm his officially unarmed company.
 From 1942, this company formed the heart of the Freiheitsaktion Bayern, but it also involved a number of civilians.
 All up, the resistance movement had a strength of about 400 people.
 Jürgen Wittenstein, a friend of the members of the Weiße Rose, collected weapons for the movement from wounded soldiers at the Italian front, where he had volunteered to serve in order to escape the Gestapo.

 During the war, he managed to complete his law degree at the University of Erlangen in 1942.

 In the final days of the war, when the order was issued to defend Munich to the last man by blowing up all bridges and using the Munich trams to form barricades, he decided to resist this order to prevent a complete destruction of the infrastructure of the city.